Charles Liénard de L'Olive: Guadeloupe expedition

 L'Olive and d'Orange sailed to France in late 1634.

 Their purpose was to obtain permission from the Compagnie des îsles d'Amérique to settle Guadeloupe.

 They met Jean du Plessis d'Ossonville in Dieppe, who agreed to join the project.

 Du Plessis was related to Cardinal Richelieu, which may have been a factor in his being invited as a partner.

 Duplessis also owned a sturdy ship.

 The partners went on to Paris to negotiate with the Company.

 They signed a treaty with the company in February 1635 in which they engaged to take 200 men to settle Dominica, Martinique or Guadeloupe.

 Under the contract the Company would provide arms, ammunition and the protection of the government.

 L'Olive and Du Plessis would have settled at least 800 men after ten years, not counting women and children.

 They would pay a petun (tobacco) fee, and at the end of the contract the settlements, forts and dwellings would all become property of the company.

 The contract, signed on 14 February 1635, commissioned l'Olive and Du Plessis to "command together on the island they would inhabit."

 The two founders could not pay all the expenses, so brought in the merchants of Dieppe in exchange for a share of the profits over six years.

 The Dieppe shipowners Faucon and Delamare assisted the expedition.

 They had to supply them with 2,500 men.

-The partners remained subordinate to d'Esnambuc, whom King Louis XIII of France named governor general of the French Antilles on 7 March 1635.
+The partners remained subordinate to d'Esnambuc, whom King Louis XIII named governor general of the French Antilles on 7 March 1635.